-Central Serous Chorioretinopathy Treatment
+Central Serous Chorioretinopathy Diagnosis and Treatment

 Most cases of central serous chorioretinopathy clear up in one or two months without any treatment.
 During this time, your ophthalmologist will look at your eye to see if the liquid is going away.
 Sometimes there is severe vision loss or the leakage does not go away.
 In these cases, laser treatment or photodynamic therapy may be used.
 These treatments can seal the leak and restore vision.